Camillaneri/NiftyApp/README.md

 ### Sate of the art & Research

-##### State of the Art
-The first phase of our project consisted in the research of previous literature and case studie ao a recommending system evaluation.
+The first phase of our project consisted in the research of previous literature and case studies of a recommending system evaluation.

-we
+We followed Avazpour et. al study's classification of the dimensions used for evaluating a recommending algorithm and choose to study ours under a **user-centric** point of view.
+By using this dimension